 Any requests made the day of a sale will be processed as quickly as possible; however, EnergyNet cannot guarantee processing with sufficient time to place bids.

-The Buyer's Homepage allows the user to review the status of the "Lessee's Agreement" and view the bid allowance or request an increase.
+The Buyer's Homepage allows the user to review the status of the "Bidding Terms Agreement" and view the bid allowance or request an increase.

-EnergyNet supports two types of bids in auctions: Bidding via Maximum Bid (Proxy), and one-time Flat Bid.
-When bidding on a parcel, bids may be entered as a Maximum Bid, a Flat Bid, or both (individually).
+When bidding on a parcel, bids are entered as a Maximum Bid.
 Upon entering a bid amount, the Bid Calculator will display the total cost for the lease.
 Auctions vary and bids may be per acre, or total bonus; check bid amounts accordingly as a submitted bid is binding.
+Bids may not be withdrawn, retracted, or reduced.

 Maximum Bid

-By placing a Maximum Bid (Proxy), the user is asking the EnergyNet auction engine to bid automatically on their behalf, up to the amount specified.
-The Maximum Bid will then be entered at the minimum amount necessary, one bid increment at a time to maintain status as the high bidder.
+By placing a Maximum Bid (Proxy), the user is instructing the EnergyNet bidding engine to bid automatically on their behalf, up to the amount specified.
+The system will place bids at the minimum amount necessary, one bid increment at a time to maintain the buyer's status as the high bidder.

-For example, on a parcel with a current high bid of $100/acre and a bid increment of $1, if the user enters a Maximum Bid of $200/acre, the user's new Maximum Bid will place a bid automatically at $101, the next minimum increment, to make the user the new high bidder.
-The user's Maximum Bid will then continue to increase the user's bid whenever they are outbid.
+For example, on a parcel with a current high bid of $100/acre and a bid increment of $1, if the user enters a Maximum Bid of $200/acre, a new bid will be placed automatically at $101, the next minimum increment, to make the user the new high bidder.
+The system will then continue to increase the user's bid whenever they are outbid.
 If another bidder submits a bid of $150, the user becomes the high bidder at $151.
-The user's Maximum Bid will only bid up to, and including, the $200/acre limit specified.
+The system will only bid up to, and including, the $200/acre limit specified.

 Important Notes About Maximum Bids